tomaspzpeborges/Rust-Dependency-Version-Checking/README.md

 This project uses a new command line tool to update a dependency tree of a Rust project.
-Developed for the 1-day ARM Interns Hackathon 2022
+Developed for the 8-hour World's ARM Interns Hackathon 2022.
+This project achieved 2nd place in best execution.

 ## How to use: